-Uber, Lyft threaten $60 million California ballot measure
+Rideshare, delivery apps pledge $90M California ballot fight

 Durbin and Davis White, of Uber, said the companies have agreed to set a base hourly wage of $21 for drivers, to pay into a fund that drivers could tap for portable benefits and to establish sectoral bargaining.
 That would allow drivers who work for various companies to bargain together.

+DoorDash’s statement says the company supports a minimum pay standard, occupational accident insurance and protection from discrimination, but did not mention collective bargaining rights.

-Proposed text for the ballot measure has not been released, but Davis and White said the companies plan to deposit the money in a campaign account later Thursday.
+Proposed text for the ballot measure has not been released.

-A ballot measure would surely prompt an expensive clash between tech companies that have upended the transportation industry and labor unions.
+Democratic Assemblywoman Lorena Gonzalez, the author of the bill on worker misclassification, suggested the campaign was hypocritical.

+“Billionaires who say they can’t pay minimum wages to their workers say they will spend tens of millions to avoid labor laws,” she tweeted.

 Newsom, a Democrat, clashed with the State Building and Construction Trade Council earlier this week on the bill.
 But at least one union, the SEIU, has indicated a willingness to set new standards specific to gig workers.

 Ann O’Leary, Newsom’s chief of staff, said in a statement Wednesday that the governor’s office is “aggressively fighting for the right of workers to organize and earn higher wages.”